mixxxdj/manual/source/hardware/controllers/numark_mixtrack_pro_3.rst

 18. FX 1 On/Off
 ~~~~~~~~~~~~~~~

-| Enables FX 1 of the deck’s Effect Unit (Deck 1 = Unit 1, Deck 2 = Unit
-  2, Deck 3 = Unit 3, Deck 4 = Unit 4)
+| Turns FX1 on and off
 | **Shift + FX 1:** Select from the list of available effects for the
   respective effect.
-| **Padmode + FX 1:** Activates Brake effect
-| **Tap + FX 1:** Assign / unassign FX 1 to Instant FX.
+| **Padmode + FX 1:** Assign / unassign FX 1 to Instant FX.
 When assigned to
 Instant FX, the FX is instantly activated by touching the Strip and
-  stopped when finger is lifted.
+stopped when finger is lifted.Activates Brake effect
+| **Tap + FX 1:** Focus this effect to allow adjusting its metaknob with the touch strip.

 19. FX 2 On/Off
 ~~~~~~~~~~~~~~~

-| Enables FX 2 of the deck’s Effect Unit (Deck 1 = Unit 1, Deck 2 = Unit
-  2, Deck 3 = Unit 3, Deck 4 = Unit 4)
+| Turns FX2 on and off
 | **Shift + FX 2:** Select from the list of available effects for the
   respective effect.
-| **Padmode + FX 2:** Activates Spinback effect
-| **Tap + FX 2:** Assign / unassign FX 1 to Instant FX.
+| **Padmode + FX 2:** Assign / unassign FX 1 to Instant FX.
 When assigned to
 Instant FX, the FX is instantly activated by touching the Strip and stopped when finger is lifted.
+| **Tap + FX 2:** Focus this effect to allow adjusting its metaknob with the touch strip.

 20. FX 3 On/Off
 ~~~~~~~~~~~~~~~

-| Enables FX 3 of the deck’s Effect Unit (Deck 1 = Unit 1, Deck 2 = Unit
-  2, Deck 3 = Unit 3, Deck 4 = Unit 4)
+| Turns FX3 on and off
 | **Shift + FX 3:** Select from the list of available effects for the
   respective effect.
-| **Tap + FX 3:** Assign / unassign FX 1 to Instant FX.
+  | **Padmode + FX 3:** Assign / unassign FX 1 to Instant FX.
 When assigned to
 Instant FX, the FX is instantly activated by touching the Strip and
 stopped when finger is lifted.
+| **Tap + FX 3:** Focus this effect to allow adjusting its metaknob with the touch strip.

 21. Tap BPM
 ~~~~~~~~~~~